Cyber security: What is phishing and spoofing?

 Whaling – Targeting of senior company figures or CEO.
 Attacks will be very well researched, often with several touch points with a company or even the individual to warm them up to ensure that once a phishing email is sent it yields maximum effectiveness.
 The end goals range from attempts to reveal banking information or, more commonly, passwords that give cyber criminals access to information held on networks and systems.

 Clone phishing – Increasing in commonality, these ‘spoof’ emails appear to come from an individual or organisation that prompt the user to take an action.
-They will take the form of branded, near perfect copies of an actual email from the company, often linking through to a dummy webpage also made to look like the real thing that prompts you to enter your login details.
+They will take the form of branded, near perfect copies, of an actual email from a company, often linking through to a dummy webpage also made to look like the real thing that prompts you to enter your login details.
 Commonly cloned companies include Amazon, Apple, Microsoft and major high street banks such as the below example we’ve recently seen for TSB:

 Clone attacks can also pose as individuals.
-Once a cyber-criminal has obtained a copy of your email style or footer, it’s a 5 minute job to create a clone email account with a very familiar name and look to a senior member of staff.
+Once a cyber criminal has obtained a copy of your email style or footer, it’s a 5 minute job to create a clone email account with a very familiar name and look to a senior member of staff.
 A member of finance contacted at the end of a day by someone posing as the CEO may well be duped into transferring money to an unknown account or giving out sensitive banking details.